Today's Featured Books— Literary Fiction and Poetry

 Literary Fiction and Poetry

-This collection of short stories about Vietnam vets will touch your heart and remind you of the real people hidden behind the history.
+The Vietnam War ended decades ago, but its heroes are still here.
+This collection of short stories will touch your heart and remind you of the real people hidden behind the history.
 A young boy learns the truth of his father's service in Vietnam.
 A survivor of Ia Drang Valley contemplates ending his life.
 A charismatic but troubled vet longs for a woman he can never have.
 A "tunnel rat" saves a woman from her abusive boyfriend.
 A Silver Star recipient performs one last act of selfless courage.
 A Special Forces operative pulls off the heist of a lifetime.
-And more.
-4.8 stars, 45 ratings.
+4.7 stars, 58 ratings.
 FREE - SHOP NOW

 Literary Fiction and Poetry